andrewcooke/choochoo/docs/daily-use.md

 The program has been designed with this in mind - it will re-scan directories containing FIT data and only processs data that are new.

-So before starting, choose where you will store FIT data (and maybe make backup copies of this data on a regular basis, along with the Choochoo database).
+So before starting choose where you will store FIT data (and maybe make backup copies of this data on a regular basis, along with the Choochoo database).